MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfreportproviderprogress2.md

 ### -param RequestKey

-Specifies operation other than hydration.
+Allows the caller to report progress on a specific operation other than hydration.

 ### -param ProviderProgressTotal